EoRImaging/FHD/README.md

 ## Introduction

 FHD is an open-source imaging algorithm for radio interferometers, specifically tested on MWA Phase I, MWA Phase II, PAPER, and HERA.
 There are three main use-cases for FHD: efficient image deconvolution for general radio astronomy, fast-mode Epoch of Reionization analysis, and simulation.
+A license for IDL 8.2 or above is required.

 For further details, please see [Sullivan et al 2012](https://arxiv.org/abs/1209.1653) or [Barry et al 2019a](https://arxiv.org/abs/1901.02980).